smithy-lang/smithy/docs/source/quickstart.rst

 .. admonition:: What's that syntax?
     :class: note

-    Smithy models are defined using either the :ref:`Smithy IDL <smithy-language-specification>` or the :ref:`JSON AST <json-ast>`.
+    Smithy models are defined using either the :ref:`Smithy IDL <lexical-structure>` or the :ref:`JSON AST <json-ast>`.
 The JSON AST representation of a model is typically an artifact created by build tools to make them easier to use by other tooling.